Pierce Brosnan Talks Upcoming Show ‘The Son,’ His Return To Television

-Pierce Brosnan will be starring in a new TV series called The Son.
-The first episode of the Western series will air on AMC on Saturday, April 8.
+Pierce Brosnan will star in a new TV series called The Son.
+The first episode of the western series will air on AMC on Saturday, April 8.
 The Son will also air on SundanceTV, according to Deadline.

-An Irish-born actor with 80 acting credits to his name, Brosnon may be best known for being the 007 before Daniel Craig.
+An Irish-born actor with 80 acting credits to his name, Brosnan may be best known for being the 007 before Daniel Craig.
 Between 1995 and 2002, Brosnan starred in four Bond movies — Golden Eye, Tomorrow Never Dies, The World Is Not Enough, and Die Another Day.

 Pierce Brosnan em primeiro e tenso trailer da série ‘The Son’ – https://t.co/zWPSvm4qOI pic.twitter.com/tzVoixOI11